ShaylaStevenson/good-readme/README.md

   * npm i

   ## Usage
   To use the application, open your terminal to the main directory of the good-readme file.
-Next, type 'node index.js'.
+Next, enter
+  * node index.js

   You will then be greeted with a series of prompts to answer with details about your project.
 Once the prompts have completed, you will find your newly created readme file in the main directory.

   ## Demo
-  Click image to view video walkthrough, or see an [example of a developed readme](example-readme.md).
+  Click image to view video walkthrough, or see an [example of a developed readme](EXAMPLE-README.md).
   [![Demo Image](assets/images/demo-image.png)](https://drive.google.com/file/d/14XmptldMx9oT_E3lBxuuuCxjrH0HZEy5/view "Demo Video")

   ## Technologies